Living in Taiwan 101: Read This Before Moving to Taiwan in 2023!

 Eating out is one of the great pleasures associated with living in Taipei and elsewhere in Taiwan.
 Food seems to be available EVERYWHERE you go.
 It is not only cheap but also delicious, even at the rock bottom price range.
 Because it is so convenient and cheap to eat foods like these on the street, many people almost never cook at home in Taiwan.

 Beginning with breakfast, there are breakfast shops in virtually every residential neighborhood in the country.
-There serve a huge range of freshly made items, from breakfast burgers and sandwiches to traditional pastries and green onion cakes.
+They serve a huge range of freshly made items, from breakfast burgers and sandwiches to traditional pastries and green onion cakes (see my guide to Taiwanese breakfast foods).
 Some of these shops are open 24 hours, catering to the after-bar crowd.

 For lunch, most people in Taiwan enjoy a take-away lunch box with meats & veggies on a bed of rice, or they pop into a local noodle soup shop.
 There are also tons of vegetarian and vegan options and restaurants in Taiwan.